What Exactly is Sarcoidosis: Symptoms and Treatment

 • Swelling in the legs or upper abdomen, possibly indicating heart or liver involvement

-These symptoms can vary greatly from person to person, and not everyone with sarcoidosis will experience all of them.
+These symptoms can vary greatly from person to person, and not everyone with this illness will experience all of them.
 It’s important to pay attention to these signs and consult a healthcare provider for proper diagnosis and management.

 Examination and Tests: